-The platform will also help you create eye-capturing thumbnails and has a tool that will help you improve your titles so that they are more searchable and more likely to earn you the click.
-The platform has a free browser extension and app that will help you manage your channel, but their premium features will help you reach the next tier at a greater speed.
+The platform will also help you create eye-capturing thumbnails and has a tool that will help you improve your titles to be more searchable and more likely to earn you a click.
+The platform has a free browser extension and app that will help you manage your channel, but its premium features will help you reach the next tier at a greater speed.

 Try to grow other social accounts as well as your YouTube channel.
 You can interact in gaming communities and as you make friends and grow in popularity on other systems, you may find that a few of them will start following your stream.